Sadia2255/fresh-bite/README.md

 ## Running the Project

 ### Option 1: Live Deployment
-Currently the project is not deployed live as there are additional features I would love to implement.
+Currently the project is not deployed live as there are additional features I would love to implement and some bugs that I need to fix.

 ### Option 2: Running Locally
 To run the project locally,